interserver/vps_host_server/cli/README.md

 * xinetd class and vnc replacement
   * need to
     * setup frontend commands and help
+    * Set up the VNC command so it displays the subcommands information about them examples
     * replace our calls with the new calls including securexinetd
     * speed up the virtuozzo rebuild
     * move old files to the unused dir